 - No gender differential.

 While all of this looks great on the surface, it will create a state of confusion and may have a negative impact on small employer group premiums.
-These changes will require you to evaluate the health benefits and take a hard look at your current employee contribution method and determine if that strategy will continue to work for you in 2014.
+These changes will require you to evaluate the health benefits and take a hard look at your current employee contribution method and determine if that strategy will continue to work for you.